Anna-Karin Hatt: Leader of the Centre Party (May–November 2025)

 Muharrem Demirok resigned on 24 February 2025 as chairperson of the Centre Party following heavy internal disagreements on what parties the Centre Party should work with after the 2026 elections as well as low polling.
 Hatt initially refused to run in the leadership race but backtracked agreeing to run after a request by the party leadership for her become the next chairperson.
 Following this announcement she did not take any direct stance on what parties the Centre Party should work with.

 On 3 May 2025, Hatt officially was elected as new party leader of the Centre Party.
 After her election as party leader she announced she would refuse collaboration with the Sweden Democrats.
 She received attention when it was announced she would get a higher salary than the prime minister of Sweden, and the highest of all political parties.

 On 15 October 2025, Hatt announced her resignation as leader of the Centre Party during a press conference.
 She cited the increasing level of hatred and threats directed at her as the main reason for stepping down, describing the situation as overwhelming.
 She explained that her decision was not based on a single event but rather on a growing sense of insecurity, both personally and professionally.
-She will remain on her post until the party congress in November.
+She remained on her post until the party congress in November.